 Delta: a sediment accumulation that forms when a river deposits its sediment load on entering a sea, ocean, lake or reservoir.

-Diachronous: term applied to a a sedimentary rock formation in which apparently similar material varies in age from place to place

-Dolerite: a mafic, crystalline, sub-volcanic rock equivalent to volcanic basalt or plutonic gabbro.
+- Diachronous: term applied to a a sedimentary rock formation in which apparently similar material varies in age from place to place - Dolerite: an iron and magnesium-rich, crystalline, sub-volcanic rock equivalent to volcanic basalt or plutonic gabbro.